University Officers' Training Corps: Bans

-In January 1972, at the height of the Troubles, a meeting of 1,500 students at University of Manchester banned the OTC from carrying out activities anywhere on the university campus.
+In January 1972, at the height of the Troubles, a meeting of 1,500 students at the University of Manchester banned the OTC from carrying out activities anywhere on the university campus.

 In March 2008, a motion was passed during the University College London Union's annual general meeting to ban armed forces groups and societies such as the University Royal Naval Unit (URNU), Officers' Training Corps (OTC) and University Air Squadron (UAS) from operating within UCLU locations and events.
 Through a subsequent motion passed through the Union Council, the decisions made at the annual general meeting were ratified; however, the ban was subsequently overturned by a large majority in following year's AGM of 27 February 2009.

 In April 2008 the University of Manchester tabled a proposal to ban military recruitment which also received press attention: however, this proposal ultimately failed.